 Many species of coccidia infect the intestinal tract of cats and dogs.
 All species appear to be host-specific.
 Cats have species of Isospora, Besnoitia, Toxoplasma, Hammondia, and Sarcocystis.
 Dogs have species of Isospora, Hammondia, and Sarcocystis.
 Neither dogs nor cats have Eimeria.

-Hammondia has an obligatory 2-host life cycle with cats or dogs as final hosts and rodents or ruminants as intermediate hosts, respectively.
+Hammondia has an obligatory two-host life cycle with cats or dogs as final hosts and rodents or ruminants as intermediate hosts, respectively.
 Hammondia oocysts are indistinguishable from those of Toxoplasma and Besnoitia but are nonpathogenic in either host.
-(See also Besnoitiosis, see Sarcocystosis, and see Toxoplasmosis.)
+(See also Besnoitiosis, Sarcocystosis, and Toxoplasmosis.)

 Clinical coccidiosis, although not common, has been reported in kittens and puppies.
 In kittens, it is seen primarily during weaning stress.
 The most common clinical signs in severe cases are diarrhea (sometimes bloody), weight loss, and dehydration.
 Usually, coccidiosis is associated with other infectious agents, immunosuppression, or stress.

 Treatment may be unnecessary in cats, because they usually spontaneously eliminate the infection.
 In clinically affected cats, trimethoprim-sulfonamide (30–60 mg/kg/day for 6 days) can be used.